carlnorwood12/OrganicME/README.md

-no css framework first website
+no css framework first actual website.

+weird behavior on phones will improve and learn from my mistakes